a4lamber/SQL/README.md

 # How to use git

 ## What is git?
-`git` is a tool for handling all version control.
+`git` is a tool for handling version control.
 It is often confused with `github`.
-The main difference is that `git` is the tool that handles all of this behind the scene while `github` is the user interface on top of it.
+The difference is that `git` is the tool that handles all of this behind the scene while `github` is the user interface on top of it.

 ## git Architecture

-The main git architecture is shown in the diagram below.
+The main git architecture is shown in the diagram below,

 ```mermaid
 flowchart LR